 If you travel to NZ but still want to taste some southern-style US BBQ, check out Boo Radley’s in the city centre near the crux of Victoria Street and Montreal Street.
 Combining North American BBQ with incredible local produce, you’ll get your fill of meat along with local twists on classic American sides.
 To wash it all down, choose from a fantastic range of craft beers or sample a dram from one of the country’s largest collections of bourbon.
 And, no, you don’t have to worry about any mockingbirds being harmed.

 Things to Do in and Around Christchurch

 Everywhere you look you’ll find representation of the spirit of Christchurch.
 Make some time on your trip to check out some of these great attractions, which have a little bit of everything to please even the most varied travelling parties.

-Caption: The Re:START Container Mall provides shopping options as well as a reminder of what makes Christchurch such a great place to live and visit
+The Re:START Container Mall is a great reminder of what makes Christchurch such a great place to live and visit

 A sterling example of the fortitude and determination of the city of Christchurch, the Re:START Container Mall on Cashel Street between Colombo Street and Oxford Terrace started as a Band-Aid solution after the horrific natural disasters that shook the city to its core in 2011.
 Located in the city centre, retailers established presences out of shipping containers after much of the area was damaged during the earthquakes and their aftershocks.
 The number of retailers has grown to more than 50, developing into a beloved shopping district and symbol of the town’s spirit.